somemorewater/river/docs/overview.md

 2. Each connected client is handled in its own Tokio task.
 3. Socket bytes are decoded into RESP-style frames.
 4. Command arrays are parsed into a `Command` enum (or rejected with an error).
-5. The command module executes the command against shared `RiverStore` state.
+5. The command module executes the command against shared `ConcurrentStore` state.
 6. Mutating commands save the store to disk.
 7. A response is encoded as RESP and written back to the client.